 “After the US, Germany is the second most popular human migrant destination”.

 How many states are there in Germany?

 - 16 constituent states.

-- Germany was once a group of small kingdoms, dukedoms and
+- Germany was once a group of small kingdoms, dukedoms.

 - These nine cities have all at one time or another been capitals of the country: Aachen, Regensburg, Berlin, Nuremberg, Frankfurt-am-Main, Weimar, and Bonn and since 1990, Berlin again.

-- It is the fifth largest country in Europe.
+- It is the seventh largest country in Europe by land area.

 - These nine countries share their border with Germany: Poland, the Czech Republic, Austria, Luxembourg, Switzerland, Denmark, Belgium, France and the Netherlands.